javiertuya/samples-test-spring/CONTRIBUTING.md

 ## Git Workflow

-This project follows the Git Flow Worflow without specific relase branches (in principle), where:
+This project follows a Git Flow Worflow without specific relase branches (in principle), where:
 - `develop`: Is the default branch in GitHub.
 All new features and pull requests are merged into this branch.
 - `main`: Used for release deploy only.